 If you want your garden to sparkle at night without lighting, transforming it into a moon garden will create a place of enchantment.

-Finding a spot to design your garden near a window or porch where moonlight streams makes the perfect starting point.
-Most moonlight gardens are composed of white flowers with different textures, but you can also add flowers and plants with cool colors.
+Create a moon garden layout near a window or porch where moonlight streams makes the perfect starting point.
+Most moonlight gardens are a uniformed color scheme of white flowers with different textures, but you can also add flowers and plants with cool colors.

 Edible flowers are used in cocktails, desserts, salads, simple syrups, stuffed zucchini flowers, beautiful ice cubes and rings, flavored vinegar, and beauty products.